International Relations (2020 - 2022)

 All international relations majors must take the following four courses (16 points):

-- Introduction to Macroeconomics (ECON-UA 1), or equivalent advanced standing credit (for students entering CAS in or after fall 2016)
+- Introduction to Macroeconomics (ECON-UA 1), or equivalent advanced standing credit

-- Introduction to Microeconomics (ECON-UA 2), or equivalent advanced standing credit (for students entering CAS in or after fall 2016)
+- Introduction to Microeconomics (ECON-UA 2), or equivalent advanced standing credit

 - International Politics (POL-UA 700); advanced standing credits are not accepted